 While some decisions are straight forward, others might not be quite so clear or easy.
 Would you report your own teammate if you knew they were doping?
 Would you take a drug that was permitted in sport now but banned in a months’ time?
 If the umpire missed a call you know they should have made, would you own up?
 The decisions we make are often based on our own values, principles and morals.

 This is the last in a series of blogs we are publishing to help explain the main changes to the World Anti-Doping Code (the Code) that comes into force on 1 January 2015.

 This is the second in a series of blogs we are publishing to help explain the main changes to the World Anti-Doping Code (the Code) that comes into force on 1 January 2015.

-The Australian Sports Anti-Doping Authority (ASADA) will be closed for business over the Christmas and New Year holidays.
+The Australian Sports Anti-Doping Authority’s (ASADA) office will be closed over the Christmas and New Year holidays.